wemake-services/wemake-python-styleguide/docs/pages/api/tutorial.rst

 First of all, you have to decide:

 1. Are you writing a separate plugin and adding it as a dependency?
-2. Are you writing an built-in extension to this styleguide?
+2. Are you writing a built-in extension to this styleguide?

 How to make a decision?